Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/altinity-kb-settings-to-adjust.md

     </clickhouse>
    ```

-2. If you have a good monitoring outside ClickHouse you don't need to store the history of metrics in ClickHouse
+2. If you have a good monitoring outside ClickHouse® you don't need to store the history of metrics in ClickHouse

    ```markup
    cat /etc/clickhouse-server/config.d/disable_metric_logs.xml